 A policy framework has been adopted to address the risks of fraud and corruption including a Counter-Fraud, Bribery & Corruption Policy / Strategy and a Confidential Reporting (Whistleblowing) Policy.
-As part of the Council's counter fraud strategy Internal Audit undertook a fraud risk assessment during 2023/24.
-This was reported to the Audit Committee in December 2023 and highlighted that the key fraud risks for the Council, even after mitigating controls were considered, were cyber fraud and social care direct payments.
-Internal Audit considered the Council's arrangements for cyber security monitoring as part of its review of information governance, and social care direct payments is in the 2024/25 audit plan.
-The fraud risk assessment is being updated for 2024/25.
-The legacy councils were also involved in the National Fraud Initiative (NFI) with outstanding matches being followed up by Westmorland and Furness Council.
+As part of the Council's counter fraud strategy Internal Audit undertook a fraud risk assessment during 2024/25.
+This was reported to the Audit Committee in February 2025 and highlighted that the key fraud risks for the Council, even after mitigating controls were considered, were cyber fraud and social care direct payments.
+Internal Audit's 2025/26 audit plan includes work on cyber security and social care direct payments.
+To mitigate the cyber security risks with appropriate controls, the AD ICT and Director Enabler Services (SIRO) commissioned a 100% independent IT Health Check of all 4 of the legacy Council ICT estates rather than the usual smaller % sample check.
+This 100% check was deliberate to fully understand the ICT estate at a time of major change.
+The checks resulted in a comprehensive action plan that was completed in Q3 2024/25 and on 21 February 2025, the Council achieved Cabinet Office Public Service Network (PSN) annual compliance for the whole council as a compliant single ICT estate.
+The fraud risk assessment is being updated for 2025/26.
+The Council has been involved in the National Fraud Initiative (NFI) with matches currently being followed up.
 Although, the Council does not have a dedicated counter fraud officer there are sufficient resources in place to respond to any areas of concern raised with the Council.
-It is recognised that there is a need to improve overall fraud prevention work and the need for an annual fraud report to be presented to the Audit Committee.
+An annual fraud report for 2023/24 was presented to the Audit Committee in March 2025 and the 2024/25 report will be presented to the Audit Committee in September 2025.
+A fraud audit plan is in place for 2025/26.